Pat-rice/business-tools/README.md

 - The port `80` and `443` open
 - A wildcard DNS A record (or a DNS A record per service) that points to this server IP: `*.example.com A 1.2.3.4`

+Highly recommended:
+- One or more S3-like bucket with S3 credentials with read/write permissions (great for backup and flexible storage)
+- A smtp server for transactional email (email verification, notifications, etc..)

 ## Getting started

 The only mandatory service is the reverse proxy (traefik) located at the root of the project.